Creative Revolutionaries Past Events

 On April 23, Dr. Ilse Treurnicht (Former CEO, MaRS Discovery District in Ontario, Canada) and Dr. Fiona Kerr (Neural and Systems Complexity Specialist) discussed the neuroscience of collaborative creativity.

-Adelaide has the likes of Elon Musk’s attention because it is transforming to meet the needs of the future by focusing on its knowledge base and investing in digital infrastructure.
-With Adelaide as its nexus, South Australia too can become a gateway to innovation.
+Meanwhile, Adelaide has been a second-tier manufacturing city in decline for a few decades, so why does it suddenly have Elon Musk's attention?
+Because Adelaide is transforming to meet the future by focusing on its knowledge base and digital infrastructure.
+Adelaide reached its 2025 renewable-energy targets in 2016, while leapfrogging other Australian cities to join Chattanooga in the GigCity program.
+With Adelaide as its nexus, South Australia too, can become a gateway to innovation.